Making Brand Decisions that Help Your Branding

 If there is one aspect of brand/product connection that can signal long-term brand success, it’s when the impact goes beyond the intended event.

-For instance, the movie “Cars” was released almost 10 years ago (I couldn’t believe it’s been that long either), but its products still pepper the shelves 2724056583477of toy stores and supermarkets today.
+For instance, the movie “Cars” was released almost 10 years ago (I couldn’t believe it’s been that long either), but its products still pepper the shelves of toy stores and supermarkets today.
 Even kids who were years away from being born when the world was first introduced to Lightning McQueen and Tow Mater can recognize their characters immediately – all thanks to the existence of a successful brand/product relationship.

 Not all relationships have these types of results, and the main reason for this is that they were disadvantaged by a weak initial brand.
 It’s not enough to create a brand strategy and associated brand elements and immediately put them on millions of cereal boxes and t-shirts – there must be a brand building period prior to the initial connection to give the products something to make them stand out.